-Nikšic is located in Nikšic plain, at the foot of Mount Trebjesa.
-It is the center of Nikšic municipality (Population of 75,282), which is the largest municipality in Montenegro by area.
+Nikšic is located in Nikšic plain, at the foot of mount Trebjesa.
+It is the center of Nikšic municipality with a population of 75,282, which is the largest municipality in Montenegro by area.
 Nikšic is the second largest city in Montenegro, after Podgorica, and is an important industrial, cultural, and educational center.

 History of Niksic

 The first settlement in the area of modern-day Nikšić is thought to be formed in the 4th century, as a Roman military camp.
 The camp was probably founded on the site of the previous Illyrian tribal settlement.
 The camp and the settlement were known as Anagastum, which was later transliterated as Onogošt, which was the name of the city throughout the Middle Ages.
 The settlement got its Slavic name of Onogošt during the migrations of the Slavs into the area.
 During the early Slavic state of Duklja, Onogošt was mentioned as one of the župas (administrative divisions) within Podgorje area.